-For many people, the Bible is just a good book, and as such they have never really looked into it.
+Many people view the Bible as just a good book, but have never really looked into it personally.

-We believe that the Bible is God's actual words, in that he inspired or directly influenced men to write what he wanted to convey to us through the guidance of the Holy Spirit.
-To put this in plain English, if God were right here and were to tell you something that you need to know right now, it would be what He has already had written in the Bible.
+We believe that the Bible is God's actual words.
+By that, we mean that God has inspired or directly influenced men to write what he wanted to convey to us through the guidance of the Holy Spirit.
+To put this in plain English, if God were here right now and was to tell you something that you need to know right now, it would be what He has already written in His Bible.

 God has a design for every facet of life, and the correct design is found in His word.
 It is our responsibility to convey these messages in everything we do.